Purchase Guide: IBM System Storage DCS3700 – Specifications and Reviews

 • The 6 GB/s SAS interface for the host and drive connectivity and 8 GB/s Fibre Channel Protocol (FCP) allow the DCS3700 to be managed via IBM’s SAN Volume Controller and Storwize V7000.

-• Solve capacity issues by offering the latest, high-capacity SAS drives interfaces.
+• Solve capacity issues by offering the latest, high-capacity SAS drive interfaces.

-• Compatibility for low-power, much durable, and high-speed solid-state drives (SSDs).
+• Compatibility for low-power, durable, and high-speed solid-state drives (SSDs).

 IBM DCS3700 – Components & Utilities

-The DCS3700 storage server comes with 4U rack-mountable casing, possessing two RAID controllers, two power supply units (PSUs), and space for around 60 storage modules within.
-A minimum of 20 drives can be stored in each enclosure.
+The DCS3700 storage server has a 4U rack-mountable casing, two RAID controllers, two power supply units (PSUs), and space for around 60 storage modules.
+Each enclosure can store a minimum of 20 drives.

 RAID controllers